Estadio Libertadores de América: History

+Before settling in Avellaneda in 1906, Independiente played at various grounds in Buenos Aires neighborhoods like Flores, La Paternal, and Recoleta, including a site later used by River Plate at Alvear and Tagle.
+In 1906, Independiente rented its first field in Crucecita, Avellaneda, staying until 1911.
+Then, it built a stadium at Mitre and Lacarra, its home until 1928.
+That year, Independiente opened La Doble Visera, just three blocks from Racing’s stadium.
+It was Argentina’s first concrete stadium and the third worldwide, hosting major national and international successes and serving early on as Argentina’s main national team venue.

 At the end of 2005, president of Independiente, Julio Comparada, announced the project to build a new stadium.
 Works would be financed with the incoming (EU 23 million) from the sold of raising star Sergio Agüero to Spanish club Atlético Madrid.
 Agüero had played only 52 matches in Primera División before being traded.
 Other transactions made by the club (such as the selling of goalkeeper Oscar Ustari and striker Germán Denis) also helped finance the construction of the new venue, which also led some controversy due to its cost, estimated in US$ 50 million, which largely exceeded the initial cost announced in 2006.

 In December 2006 the stadium was shuttered, and demolished the following year.
 The rebuilt stadium was inaugurated on 28 October 2009, in a match against Colón de Santa Fe of the Argentine Primera División championship (2009 Apertura).
 The new, European-style stadium has a capacity of roughly 42,069 seats.
 It also featured large digital screens, a restaurant with panoramic view of the pitch, a club museum, offices and conferential facilities, and a shopping centre.

 In July 2014, one of the objectives was the completion of the court.
 Thus it was that, in the 2-1 victory against Racing Club on August 31 for the fifth date of the Transition Tournament, the "Bochini Alta" grandstand could be seen finished.

 In May 2015, the construction of "Garganta 3" began and the "Bochini Baja" grandstand was also completed, plus the boxes and also the Press sector.
 On 16 December 2016 when facing Banfield, Independiente completely inaugurated the "Libertadores de América".